Thebarton Oval: Facilities

 Thebarton hosted the last ever SANFL Night Grand Final held at a suburban ground when the 1983 SANFL Escort Cup Grand Final was played between West Torrens and South Adelaide.
 The Glenn Elliott coached Eagles won their last SANFL championship by defeating the Graham Cornes coached Panthers 7.15 (57) to 5.7 (37).
 It would be the last SANFL night game played at a suburban ground until Norwood started playing night home games in the early 2000s.

+Adelaide Football Club headquarters

+In August 2022 officials at the Adelaide Football Club announced the club would move its training and administrative headquarters away from Football Park in West Lakes to an expanded and redeveloped Thebarton Oval precinct.
+The club later received federal and state government funding of $30 million and a further $11 million from West Lakes Council to partially finance the project, which received planning approval in June 2024.
+The upgrade of Thebarton Oval includes a two-storey, 150-metre long building, which will wrap around part of the ground.
+Indoor and outdoor training facilities will be added for the club's AFL and AFLW teams, and a cafe and members lounge and function viewing centre will incorporate the club's museum.
+Broadcast-quality floodlights and additional seating will also be include in the upgrade.
+Construction of the facility commenced in February 2025.